HelloWorldLTY/AWGAN/README.md

+# News!
+The updated version of AWGAN with a new name ResPAN can be found here:https://github.com/AprilYuge/ResPAN.

 # AWGAN
 Codes for paper: AWGAN: a powerful batch correction model for scRNA-seq data

 We refer [WGAN-GP](https://github.com/Zeleni9/pytorch-wgan) and [iMAP](https://github.com/Svvord/iMAP) to construct the deep learning model and train it.